melissarburnham/Crystals-Collector/README.md

 ## Description

-* Use of Javacript, JQUERY, CSS, and HTML
+* Use of Javacript, jQuery, CSS, and HTML

 ## Game Rules